-By constitution are just quick yes/no’s. if you need more then maybe add it as a metric?
-Or it benefits better to be at the agenda.
+By constitution are just quick yes/no’s.
+If you need more then maybe add it as a metric?
+Or it benefits better to be on the agenda.
 You could just trigger that with a checklist saying something like “is there news on topic X which I will put on the agenda to process?”

 - Min: just share the numbers.
 Or not even that.
 Just show the dashboard on the screen and have people read it for a couple of seconds after which they can just by themselves add tensions to the agenda.

 - Max: role by role you give the metrics number from the dashboard and add a couple of comments to it why the number is the number – share what you believe is really interesting for the circle to know!

 - Min: Say “no updates” or "will share info/need/action/... in separate agenda item"

 - Max: go project by project and share the highs/lows of the progress you made.
 Typically amazing things happen when you are transparent about things that are not going so well.